 - Zan Baldwin (zanbaldwin).

 When a proposal on an actionable item is ready to be decided on, insight from the community (advice, general consensus, or non-binding poll) should be requested from the wider community - this will aim to include both those who will be meaningfully affected and those with meaningful expertise in the matter at hand.
-This feedback will enable the key players to have the confidence to vote for the best possible decision according to the information they have available, knowing that the responsibility they accept for said vote is justified.
+This feedback will enable the guidance team to have the confidence to vote for the best possible decision according to the information they have available, knowing that the responsibility they accept for said vote is justified.

-Key players should work as an effective team, using the appropriate balance of skills, experience, backgrounds and knowledge to make sure its decision-making processes are informed and equitable.
+Guidance members should work as an effective team, using the appropriate balance of skills, experience, backgrounds and knowledge to make sure its decision-making processes are informed and equitable.
 Risk assessment and management systems should be set up and monitored.

 Openness and Accountability¶